ArKaes13/heather-website/README.md

 # heather-website

 ## Introduction
 This is a project I made to help my girlfriend store and navigate her cooking recipes.
-Recipe websites are often flooded with ads and fluff, this is a no nonsense website that she can use to quickyly find her favorite recipes.
+Recipe websites are often flooded with ads and fluff, this is a no nonsense website that she can use to quickly find her favorite recipes.
 Additionally, it has a 'lunch-decider' that will help determine what to have for lunch in our local area.

 She will be viewing exclusively on a small iPhone so that was the primary concern when thinking about design.